-Let it be known that Nintendo have thrown away the rulebook here, completely belying what could normally be expected of the term “downloadable content.”
-It’s the developer at their creative best, resources channeled to intricately tinker away at New Super Mario Bros.
-U’s facade to craft a separate experience neatly snug to fill Luigi’s shoes.
+Let it be known that Nintendo has thrown away the rulebook here, completely belying what could normally be expected of the term “downloadable content.”
+It’s the developer at their creative best, resources channelled to intricately tinker away at New Super Mario Bros.
+U‘s facade to craft a separate experience neatly snug to fill Luigi’s shoes.

 Each level has been entirely reworked, their individual challenge significantly increased with the player now facing far trickier gauntlets in your quest to leap atop the end goal flagpole.
 The Mushroom Kingdom remains laden with innate charm, enemies bopping along to the game’s iconic themes before continuing their menacing advance.